LOGSAFE: Logic-Guided Verification for Trustworthy Federated Time-Series Learning: Experiments

+To answer this question, we evaluate the stability of our method across different FL configurations by varying two key factors that have been shown to strongly influence defense performance in FL~\cite{nguyen2024iba,flame}: (i) the model architecture and (ii) the FL aggregator, as illustrated in Figure~\ref{fig:change-model} and Figure~\ref{fig:aggregators}.

-In the Targeted attack scenario, \thename{} also shows its efficacy with different model architectures.
-Indeed, while the poisoned model exhibits performance degradation, using \thename{} with LSTM backbone reduces the MSE from 0.06 to 0.02 (a 66.7\% improvement) and the MAE from 0.22 to 0.09 (a 59.1\% improvement).
+\textbf{Effect of Different Model Architectures.} In this experiment, we assess different model architectures to verify the applicability of our method across various settings.
+We evaluated three versions for each architecture: the vanilla model (no attack), the poisoned model (attack without defense), and the defended model (attack with defense \thename{} applied) and presented the results in Figure~\ref{fig:change-model}.
+As shown, adding \thename{} substantially mitigates poisoning effects caused by malicious clients, thus reducing MSE and MAE by over 99.6\% and 93.3\%, respectively.
+In the targeted attack scenario, \thename{} also shows its efficacy with different model architectures.
+Indeed, while the poisoned model exhibits performance degradation, using \thename{} with an LSTM backbone reduces the MSE by 66.7\% and the MAE by 59.1\%.
 In all model architectures, \thename{} consistently mitigates the effect of poisoning attacks as close to the one of a vanilla model.
 To this end, \thename{} can mitigate both untargeted and targeted attacks and provide robust performance improvements across various architectures.

+\textbf{Effect of Different FL Aggregators.} In this experiment, we evaluate the performance \thename{} when combined with various FL aggregators with Byzantine and targeted attacks.
+We select five aggregators, including FedAvg, FedProx~\cite{fedprox}, Scaffold~\cite{karimireddy2020scaffold}, FedDyn~\cite{acar2021federated}, FedNova~\cite{wang2020tackling}, and denote their \thename-enhanced versions as Aggregator+.
+The result is presented in Figure~\ref{fig:aggregators}, which reveals a sustainable contrast in performance between baseline methods and their corresponding \thename{}-enhanced versions.
+When integrated with different baselines, \thename{} consistently mitigated errors from attacks.
+Across all aggregators, it reduced MSE by over 99\%, yielding error levels close to the no-attack case.

+\textbf{RQ2 Summary.}~\thename{} can be seamlessly integrated with different architectures and aggregation strategies while maintaining stable and robust defense performance.